platformsh/platformsh-docs/docs/src/configuration/services/network-storage.md

 * The `local_dir` mount on each is independent and not connected to each other at all and they *each* take 1024 MB of space.
-* The `network_dir` mount on each will point to the same network storage space on the `files` service.
+* The `network_dir` mount on each points to the same network storage space on the `files` service.
-  They will both be able to read and write to it simultaneously.
+  They can both read and write to it simultaneously.
   The amount of space it has available depends on the `disk` key specified in `services.yaml`.

 ## How do I give my workers access to my main application's files?